-But that doesn’t mean we can’t change how we feel when we look back on past events.
-Rebecca Spencer, who researches the formation of memories via sleep at the University of Massachusetts, Amherst, says that in her lab, they’ve found that by asking a person to recall a specific memory, and subsequently introducing a new set of cues to associate with that memory, they can replace preexisting emotions with more positive ones.
-For example, a soldier may come back from a war terrified of any loud noise, having “learned” that loud noise usually means something terrible has just happened.
-This is a typical symptom of PTSD, and can be debilitating – after all, it’s no good to have a major stress response to a dropped garbage can lid.
-There’s no way to delete the soldier’s memories of bullets fired and bombs exploded.
-But mental health professionals can remove the emotional component of those memories.
+But that doesn’t mean we can’t change how we feel when we look back.
+Rebecca Spencer, who researches the formation of memories via sleep at the University of Massachusetts, Amherst, says that in her lab they’ve found that by asking a person to recall a specific memory, and subsequently introducing a new set of cues to associate with that memory, they can replace preexisting emotions with more positive ones.
+For example, a soldier may come back from a war terriﬁed of loud noises.
+This is a typical symptom of PTSD and can be debilitating.
+There’s no way to delete the soldier’s memories of bullets ﬁ red and bombs exploded, but mental health professionals can remove the emotional component of those memories.

-We could do that through extensive therapy, as Spencer has shown in her studies in Massachusetts.
-But we may be edging closer and closer to a chemical cure, at least according to a study published early last year.
-Dr. Kerry Ressler and his colleagues at Emory University, University of Miami, and Scripps Research Institute took some test mice and really stressed them out – to the point where they essentially had PTSD.
+We could do that through extensive therapy, as Spencer has shown in her studies.
+But we may be edging closer and closer to a chemical cure, according to a study published in 2013.
+Dr. Kerry Ressler and his colleagues at Emory University, University of Miami and Scripps Research Institute took some test mice and really stressed them out—to the point where they essentially had PTSD.
 These shell-shocked mice would freeze in place whenever they thought they were in danger (not an advantageous move, for obvious reasons).

 But Ressler’s team had a cure: a compound called SR-8993 that almost completely forestalled the fear responses in those mice.
-In other words, mice administered the compound began to act normally around danger again.
-The ultimate goal is for fearful memories to be seen as just bad memories, like that of stubbing a toe or missing the bus – memories we all have, but which don’t take control of our lives.
-Ultimately, Ressler hopes compounds like SR-8993 will make their way into human trials and eventually become approved pharmacological approaches.
+Mice administered the compound began to act normally around danger again.
+The goal is for fearful memories to be seen as just bad memories, like that of stubbing a toe or missing the bus—memories we all have but which don’t control our lives.
+Ressler hopes compounds like SR-8993 will make their way into human trials and become approved pharmacological approaches.